For detailed information about the DATE 2016 TPC meeting, please visit the event’s website at: http://date2016tpc.fau.de

 is devoted to modelling, analysis, design and deployment of embedded software.
 Areas of interest include methods, tools, methodologies and development environments.
 Emphasis will also be on modelbased design and verification, embedded software platforms, software compilation and integration, real-time systems, cyber-physical systems, networked and dependable systems.

-Chair: Iain Bate, University of York, UK, Contact Iain Bate
+Chair: Iain Bate, University of York, GB, Contact Iain Bate

 Co-Chair: Rodolfo Pellizzoni, University of Waterloo, CA, Contact Rodolfo Pellizzoni